markovav-official/Game2048_FPGA/README.md

 This project is intended for the «Computer Architecture» course at Innopolis University.
 The implemented game can be used for entertainment and also for educational purposes.

+To find more about the project, take a look at `Article.pdf`.

 https://github.com/markovav-official/Game2048_FPGA/assets/88292173/abf7656e-e5c3-4b90-90dd-86bd0bc5e710